WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 23: Blob detection applied on greyscale images</em>
 </p>

-Our blob detection algorithm uses the Laplacian of Gaussian (LoG) method.
+Blob detection algorithms identify regions in an image with distinct properties like brightness or color.
+Our implemented blob detection algorithm uses the Laplacian of Gaussian (LoG) method.
 The results are shown in figure 23.

 ### <a id="blob-section-2"></a> 2.
 Calculate and display relevant statistics for each image, such as the number of blobs detected, their sizes, and positions.